chen2156/MSRFinalProject/README.md

 [3D printed camera mount](raspberreypi_cameraholder.stl)

 <h3>Building the robot</h3>
 To build the robot, disassembled the top layer, including the LIDAR, place the Raspberry Pi camera on the second top layer such that it is centered on the robot.
-Camera mount was 3D printed.
+3D print the camera mount and attach it to the second top layer.
+Mount raspberry pi camera on it.
 Move the USB2LDS board to the same layer as camera.
 Assemble the waffle plate and attach the convex mirror to the bottom of it.
 Plug Raspberry pi camera into the raspberry pi board

 <h3>Testing the camera</h3>
 Turn on the raspberry pi camera by ssh into the robot.
-After I sshed into the robot and ran:
+After sshed into the robot run:

  `rosrun usb_cam usb_cam_node _pixel_format:=yuyv`

 In another tab I ran `rqt_image_view` to check if the camera was working.
-The camera should publish to `/usb_cam/image_view` topic.
+The camera should publish to the  `/usb_cam/image_view` topic.
+If the camera doesn't turn on, change the permissions by running

+`sudo chmod 777 /dev/video0`

 <h3>Finish Assembly</h3>
 After checking that the camera works.
 Add spacers and calibrate the camera such that the camera can clearly film the mirror's reflection of the robot's surrounding clearly  Reassemble the LIDAR system back to the robot.
 The data generated from the LIDAR system will be used as the ground truth camera